-An unexplored direction of this challenge consists in understanding how to align the incentives of the agents of a large network towards a better security.
-This paper addresses this new line of research.
+In this paper, we focus on the question of incentive alignment for agents of a large network towards a better security.
 We start with an economic model for a single agent, that determines the optimal amount to invest in protection.
 The model takes into account the vulnerability of the agent to a security breach and the potential loss if a security breach occurs.
 We derive conditions on the quality of the protection to ensure that the optimal amount spent on security is an increasing function of the agent's vulnerability and potential loss.
 We also show that for a large class of risks, only a small fraction of the expected loss should be invested.

 Building on these results, we study a network of interconnected agents subject to epidemic risks.
 We derive conditions to ensure that the incentives of all agents are aligned towards a better security.
 When agents are strategic, we show that security investments are always socially inefficient due to the network externalities.
-Moreover alignement of incentives typically implies a coordination problem, leading to an equilibrium with a very high price of anarchy.
+Moreover alignment of incentives typically implies a coordination problem, leading to an equilibrium with a very high price of anarchy.1

-I. Introduction
+I. INTRODUCTION

 Negligent users who do not protect their computer by regularly updating their antivirus software and operating system are clearly putting their own computers at risk.
 But such users, by connecting to the network a computer which may become a host from which viruses can spread, also put (a potentially large number of) computers on the network at risk [2], [3].
 This describes a common situation in the Internet and in enterprise networks, in which users and computers on the network face epidemic risks.
 Epidemic risks are risks which depend on the behavior of other entities in the network, such as whether or not those entities invest in security solutions to minimize their likelihood of being infected.
 [4] is a recent OECD survey of the misaligned incentives as perceived by multiple stake-holders.
-Our goal in this paper is to get a better understanding on how to align the incentives of the agents of a large network towards a better security.
+Our goal in this paper is to study conditions for alignment of incentives for agents of a large network subject to epidemic risks and its implications for the equilibria.